Malliavin differentiability of McKean-Vlasov SDEs with locally Lipschitz coefficients: Malliavin differentiability under local Lipschitz assumptions

 \subsubsection{Well-posedness and moment estimates}

-The first result establishes well-posedness, moment estimates and continuity in time for the solution of \eqref{Eq:General MVSDE}. \begin{theorem} Let Assumption \ref{ass:MKSDE-MainExistTheo} hold.
-Then, MV-SDE \eqref{Eq:General MVSDE} is well-posed and has a unique solution $Z\in \cS^p(\bR^d)$.
-It moreover satisfies
+The first result establishes well-posedness, moment estimates and continuity in time for the solution of \eqref{Eq:General MVSDE}. \begin{theorem} Let Assumption \ref{ass:MKSDE-MainExistTheo} hold with some $p\geq 2$.
+Then, MV-SDE \eqref{Eq:General MVSDE} is well-posed and has a unique solution $Z\in \cS^p([0,T])$.
+Moreover, it satisfies

-Lastly, $Z$ has almost surely continuous paths and its law $[0,T]\ni t\mapsto \mu_t$ is continuous under $W_2$. \end{theorem} This result also yields estimates for standard SDEs (which have no measure dependency). \begin{proof} Well-posedness and the moment estimate follow from \cite{adamssalkeld2022LDPReflected}*{Theorem 3.2} as their assumption (with $\mathcal{D}=\bR^d$, $x_0$ and deterministic continuous maps $b,\sigma$) subsumes our Assumption \ref{ass:MKSDE-MainExistTheo}.
-The continuity of the sample paths of $Z$ and it's law in $W_2$ is trivial since $Z$ is given as the sum of two integrals of well-defined integrable time-continuous processes. \end{proof}
+for some positive constant $C$.
+Lastly, $Z$ has $\bP$-almost surely continuous paths and its law $[0,T]\ni t\mapsto \mu_t$ is continuous under the $W_2$-distance. \end{theorem} This result also yields estimates for standard SDEs (which have no measure dependency). \begin{proof} Well-posedness and the moment estimate follow from \cite{adamssalkeld2022LDPReflected}*{Theorem 3.2} as their assumption (with $\mathcal{D}=\bR^d$, $x_0$ and deterministic continuous maps $b,\sigma$) subsumes our Assumption \ref{ass:MKSDE-MainExistTheo}.
+The continuity of the sample paths of $Z$ and its law in $W_2$ is trivial. \end{proof}